languini-kitchen/languini-kitchen/README.md

 Download books3, tokenise Languini books, and get the Languini codebase ready for experiments.

 ### Install Languini
 Note: torch.compile is not yet supported in python3.11.
 You will have to install an older version of python in that case before continuing.
+If you'd like to copy languini into your own private repo for your research the follow [these steps](create_private_repo.md).

 ```
 git clone https://github.com/languini-kitchen/languini-kitchen.git